What is trans fat? Food with Trans fat : Trans Fat Free Foods

 The different names of trans fat are “partially hydrogenated vegetable oil” or “hydrogenated vegetable oil” or “shortening”.
 In India it is known as vanaspati which comes in brand names as "Dalda", "Rath" and "Ghaghan".

-Trans fats are found naturally in dairy products, lamb, beef and mutton.
+Trans fats are found naturally in dairy foods, lamb, beef and mutton.
 They are also found in many packed foods which use hydrogenated vegetable fats.
-You can find it in many snacks, viz. cookies, cakes, fried foods, microwave popcorn, margarine, etc.
+Other trans fat foods are snacks, viz. cookies, cakes, fried foods, microwave popcorn, margarine, etc.

 Always look for the words shortening, partially hydrogenated vegetable oil or hydrogenated vegetable oil on the food label, these are nothing but trans fats.

-Following is a list of foods containing trans fats.
+Following is a list of foods containing trans fat.

 An American consumes on the average 40 percent trans fat of total trans fats consumed in cakes, cookies, crackers, pies, bread, etc. and 20 pecent of total trans fats consumed in fat.